metrorailings/OwlBlog/content/posts/postseason-review-bills.md

 The Bills hit the magic number of 3 here.
 I can confirm **_John Brown_**, **_Devin Singletary_**, and **_Josh Allen_** as veritable vectors.
 John Brown is undoubtedly the team's best receiver and the receiver Josh Allen favors most, going by targets.
 With 2 yards per route run, Brown has validated the team's belief in him.
 Devin Singletary, meanwhile, has been a great halfback, posting over 5 yards on average with every rush.
 And Josh Allen is on this list given his mobility - while his passing is suspect, his athleticism and his long runs are truly an asset to the offense.

 **_Cole Beasley_** falls outside this bucket here given that his production hasn't quite cemented him as a cornerstone on this offense.
 He's come up big in spot moments, so it was a little difficult crossing his name off here, but production and dependence matters here when assessing potential vectors.

+***

+### Is the team currently playing with home field advantage?

+No.

+***

+### Does the team feature a reliable field goal kicker?

+No. Stephen Hauschka has missed quite a few field goals this year from 50 yards and out.
+In fact, he missed 2 important field goals in the Bills 3-point loss to the Browns.
+A couple other missed field goals were attempted in end-half scenarios, creating doubts about whether he can be clutch should the Bills need a last-minute field goal to win.

+***

+### Does the defense feature at least one elite player in its backfield?

+Tre' Davious White.
+One of the best cornerbacks in the game.
+Enough said.

+Micah Hyde is another candidate here.